AgentArk: Distilling Multi-Agent Intelligence into a Single LLM Agent: Introduction

-Our pilot study has shown that fine-tuning only on final answers can lead to overfitting on task-specific mapping with limited generalization (Appendix \ref{app:sft_results}).
+Our pilot study showed that fine-tuning only on final answers can lead to overfitting on task-specific mapping with limited generalization (Appendix \ref{app:sft_results}).
 Therefore, a single agent should learn to internalize the reasoning dynamics, allowing for generating, evaluating, and refinement with one forward pass.
 This perspective also resonates with human cognition: individuals can internalize group reasoning strategies and reproduce collective wisdom independently \citep{toyokawa2019social, navajas2018aggregated,curcseu2015cognitive}.
 In this paper, we present a comprehensive investigation of multi-agent distillation for reasoning tasks.
-Particularly, we propose \textbf{\method} (\Cref{fig:teaser} and \ref{fig:pipeline}), a general and scalable distillation paradigm that transfers MAS reasoning dynamics into a single model, without relying on handcrafted interaction or task-specific supervision.\footnote{This paper only focuses on reasoning tasks; tool use~\citep{qin2024tool} and memory management~\citep{zhang2025survey} are left for future work.
-We consider the popular homogeneous setting where all agents share the same LLM backbone~\citep{eo2025debate, chen2023multi}.}
+Particularly, we propose \textbf{\method} (\Cref{fig:pipeline}), a general distillation framework that transfers MAS reasoning dynamics into a single model, without relying on handcrafted interaction or task-specific supervision.\footnote{We only focus on reasoning tasks; tool use~\citep{qin2024tool} and memory management~\citep{zhang2025survey} are for future work.
+We mainly consider the popular homogeneous setting where all agents share the same LLM backbone~\citep{eo2025debate, chen2023multi}.
+Heterogeneous results are in \S\ref{sec-exp-multi}.}